MaxRingstrom/anno-state-machine/README.md

 ## What if I make a typo in the @Connection annotation?
 The validity of the state machine declaration is checked at compile time.
 You will get a build error if you mistype a state or signal name.

-You can find an extensive [manual](https://github.com/jayway/anno-statechart/wiki/manual) as well as other resources on the [wiki](https://github.com/jayway/anno-statechart/wiki/).
+You can find an extensive [manual](https://github.com/jayway/anno-statechart/wiki/manual), [examples](https://github.com/jayway/anno-statechart/wiki/examples) and other resources on the [wiki](https://github.com/jayway/anno-statechart/wiki/).